DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-04-adding-providers-to-the-register.md

 ##### Accredited provider number

+An accredited provider number is required.
 If the user does not enter an accredited provider number, we show the error message:

 > Enter accredited provider number